NIOS vs CBSE : Which is Better and why?

 • One of the most prominent benefits of studying through NIOS is that there is no age limit for admission and enrollment.
 This is therefore a good option for adult learners as well who want to continue their education.

-• Students who cannoy attend regular schools can now continue their education through the open school learning.
+• Students who cannot attend regular schools can now continue their education through open school learning.

-• CBSE certificates are widely recognized and accepted for higher education and job opportunities.
-This also facilitates smooth transitions between schools and ease of higher education admissions in other countries.
+• CBSE certificates are widely recognised and accepted for higher education and job opportunities.
+This also facilitates smooth transitions between schools and the ease of higher education admissions in other countries.

-• The co-curricular and extracurricular activities incorporated in the learning model promotes overall development alongside academic growth.
+• The co-curricular and extracurricular activities incorporated in the learning model promote overall development alongside academic growth.

 Also, Check: